 EXECUTIVE SUMMARY

-Objective: Our goal for this project lies in being able to predict the Critical Temperature of a superconductor given a certain list of its chemical properties.
-In doing so, we take a statistical modelling approach supported by actual data and not a theoretical basis for correlation of individual properties to superconductivity.
-We aim to make better the prediction accuracy results currently available in publications (references listed in the reference section) using the same set of data and features extracted from the material’s chemical formula.
-Thus, with our model a superconductor can be positively assumed to start behaving as one within a close range of super low temperatures.
-We also try to bring down the number of features being actually used for the prediction, thereby providing a better interpretability with respect to some of the most important chemical properties or their levels that are necessary for a material to possess to behave as a superconductor at that temperature.
+Objective: The primary goal of this project lies in being able to predict the Critical Temperature of a superconductor, given a certain list of its chemical properties.
+In doing so, a statistical modelling approach supported by actual data has been adapted rather than a theoretical basis for correlation of individual properties to superconductivity.
+It is intended to improvise on the prediction accuracy results currently available in publications (references listed in the reference section) using the same set of data and features extracted from any given material’s chemical formula.
+With the proposed model, a superconductor can be positively assumed to start behaving as one within a close range of absolute zero temperature.
+An attempt to bring down the number of features being actually used for the prediction, thereby providing a better interpretability with respect to some of the most important chemical properties or their levels that are necessary for a material to possess to behave as a superconductor at that temperature.

-The immediate beneficiaries of our work would be the researchers working on superconductivity and other scientific enthusiasts who base most of their work on empirical and practical experimentation to corroborate their work.
-As a result of our prediction model, we can assume that it may lead to a reduction in the experimental setup time as with a prior estimate of the critical temperatures, one would know to look in what vicinity of temperatures.
-This would also help in substantial cost reductions via feasibility studies based on a prior knowledge of the critical temperatures so as to decide on whether or not a possible large scale application can be thought of with a particular superconductor.
+The immediate beneficiaries of this work would be the researchers working on superconductivity and other scientific enthusiasts who base most of their work on empirical and practical experimentation to corroborate their work.
+As a result of the prediction model summarized in this report, one can assume that it may lead to a reduction in the experimental setup time as with a prior estimate of the critical temperatures, and know the vicinity of temperatures that needs to be checked.
+This would in turn translate to substantial cost reductions via feasibility studies based on a prior knowledge of the critical temperatures so as to decide on whether or not a possible large-scale application can be thought of with a particular superconductor.

-Literature Review: The inspiration for our work draws from the recent publication by Kam Hamidieh, University of Pennsylvania – Wharton, Statistics Department (2018).
+Literature Review: The inspiration for this work draws from the recent publication by Kam Hamidieh, University of Pennsylvania – Wharton, Statistics Department (2018).
 This work has made use of 80 predictors extracted from a small set of material properties of the superconductors.
 The author has attempted to run a complete large model to help in the development of a general prediction model for the critical temperatures of the superconductors.
 At the same time, made a benchmark out of the multiple linear regression model also with all the predictors.
 Apart from this, other notable works are by Valentin et al. (2017), who present a combined classification and prediction model to predict the critical temperatures for the Cuprates and Iron (Fe) based superconductors and not a general model.
 Previously, Owolabi et al. (2014) and Owolabi and Olatunji (2015) focus on predicting Tc for Fe and MgB2 based superconductors respectively.
 Thus, as was evident, none of the works yet provide a good metric to identify at least one differentiating property of the superconductor that would be in support to categorically state its existence or level of existence led to the superconductivity in that material.

-We in our approach, for one; aim to achieve a better prediction of the temperature for a broad class of superconductors listed in the same data.
-Secondly, attemptwe try to achieve those results with a reduced number of features.
+In the approach proposed in this report, for one; aim to achieve a better prediction of the temperature for a broad class of superconductors listed in the same data.
+In addition to that, attempt has been made to achieve those results with a reduced number of features.
 Statistical inferences were drawn for the selection of those features.

-Methods Used: As this is a typical problem of large scale prediction of a quantitative variable based on many predictors, we started our approach by employing a multiple linear regression with the critical temperature as the response variable.
-Subsequently, we go on to improve the multiple linear regression with Ridge and Lasso regression.
+Methods Used: As this is a typical problem of large-scale prediction of a quantitative variable based on many predictors, commencement was done by employing a multiple linear regression with the critical temperature as the response variable.
+Subsequently, improvisation of the multiple linear regression was done using Ridge and Lasso regression.